 Offers alerts for prepayment customers

-Those on prepayment meters can see how much they’ve used and keep track of their credit balances using a smart meter.
-Your meter will even alert you when you’re running low and need to top up and allow you to add credit via an app rather than having to go to the shops.
+Those on prepayment meters can see how much they’ve used and keep track of their credit balance using a smart meter.
+Your meter will even alert you when you’re running low and allow you to add credit online rather than having to go to the shops.